Peter Barnes, Independent Director 1 3

 Selma Lussenburg, Independent Director 3 4

 Ms. Lussenburg is a business executive, former General Counsel, Corporate Secretary and current board director with over 35 years of business experience.
 She has held various senior executive positions encompassing a broad range of legal, governance, compliance, pension, safety and security, and operational responsibilities.
 Ms. Lussenburg currently serves on several other boards and committees, including Ontario Power Generation.
 Ms. Lussenburg is also a Canadian private sector member on the CUSMA 31.22 Advisory Committee on the resolution of private commercial disputes.
 Ms. Lussenburg has served as General Counsel and Corporate Secretary for AT&T’s operations in Canada, for the Ontario Municipal Retirement System (OMERS), and most recently at Toronto Pearson International Airport where her responsibilities included legal, governance, safety and security operations.
-Ms. Lussenburg has an undergraduate law degree (LLB) (University of Ottawa) and other degrees including a Masters of International Law (LLM) (Australian National University), and holds both a C.Dir designation from the Directors College and a GCB.D designation with respect to ESG from Competent Boards.
+Ms. Lussenburg has an undergraduate law degree (LLB) (University of Ottawa) and other degrees including a Masters of International Law (LLM) (Australian National University).
+Ms. Lussenburg has been appointed King’s Counsel (KC) and holds a C.Dir professional designation from the Directors College and a GCB.D professional designation with respect to ESG from Competent Boards.

 Dan MacInnis, Independent Director 4 5